unikorn-cloud/identity/README.md

 To enable a client, you will need to create a `oauth2client` resource in the identity service namespace, featuring the client ID (must be unique, typically you can use `uuidgen` for this), and an OIDC callback URI.

-Optionally you can override the branding with a custom login URL callback too.
+Optionally you can override the branding with a custom login and error URL callback too.
+These are available on the `OAuth2Client` data type.
-See the [reference implementation](pkg/oauth2/login.tmpl) for the interface.
+See the reference implementation [login](https://github.com/unikorn-cloud/ui/tree/main/src/routes/login) and [error](https://github.com/unikorn-cloud/ui/tree/main/src/routes/error) pages for the interface.

+### Authentication

+Authentication is handled in a few different ways:

+* OIDC authorization code flow (for typical users via a browser).
+* Service accounts (that issue long lived access tokens).
+* System accounts secured by X.509 (used by Unikorn services to talk to one another).

+Service endpoints that users directly interact with will use token introspection against he Identity service to authenticate a user, then retrieve and ACL to authorize the request.

+Services that act on behalf of an end user will use X.509 to retrieve an access token, then when interacting with downstream services will have that token authenticated and authorized in exactly the same way as with end user tokens.

 ### RBAC

-The identity service provides centralized role based access control to the unikorn suite of services.
+The identity service provides centralized role based access control to the Unikorn suite of services.
 As described previously, roles can be arbitrary and apply to services outside of the identity service.

-A role is composed of a set of arbitrary scopes, that typically define an API end point group e.g. clusters or projects.
+A role is composed of a set of arbitrary endpoint scopes, that typically define an API endpoint group e.g. `kubernetes:clusters` or `identity:projects`.
-Within a scope is a set of permissions; create, read, update and delete (i.e. CRUD).
+Within an endpoint scope is a set of permissions; `create`, `read`, `update` and `delete` (i.e. CRUD).

-As everything should be scoped to an organization, with the exception of organization discovery etc, you can poll an API on the organization requesting an access control list (ACL).
-An ACL is a list of all projects that the user if a member of within that organization, and each project contains a union of all the scopes and CRUD permissions granted within that project.
+Endpoint scopes are grouped by identity scopes, `global` scopes affect all resources on the platform, `organization` scopes are limited to an organization and `project` scopes are limited to specific projects.

+The API provides access to an access control list (ACL) which contains global scopes, organization scopes for the selected organization, and project scopes within that organization.

-The ACL can be used to:
+The ACL is used to:

 * Control API access to endpoint resources.
 * Drive UI views tailored to what actions the user can actually perform.

-There is a special shortcut for a "super admin" user, who as a platform administrator can see and do anything.

 ### Scoping

-Further to basic RBAC and ACLs, a second API details what the user can see.

-For example, you may want to view all resource of one type within the organization as an overview.
+Some APIs e.g. listing Kubernetes clusters within an organization, are implicitly scoped.
-You need to only be returned resources that belong to projects you have read access to.
+These will return all clusters if you have global or organization scoped cluster read access, or only those resources that exist in projects you have cluster read access to.

-Typically this information is used to construct label selectors for Unikorn services.

-This functionality piggy-backs on the `userinfo` OIDC API, but don't rely on that, instead a shared library provided by Unikorn Core should be used to provide this functionality in your services.

 ## Integration with Other Services